Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 code inside a native extension.
 The lock icon indicates whether the thread holds the GIL - only one thread can acquire the GIL at a time, indicated by the fastened lock on the thread calling into the CPython C API.
-The bottom row of symbols incdicates what work each thread is doing.
+The bottom row of symbols indicates what work each thread is doing.
 You can see that even with the GIL it is possible to get multithreaded parallelism, so long as there are threads that do not have the GIL acquired and are not waiting to acquire the GIL.
 Usually, this means a thread is doing I/O or a long-running calculation that does not need any state or functionality from the CPython runtime.

-In addition to the lock icon indicating whether the GIL is acquired, each thread is either "plugged in" or "unplugged" from the interpreter runtime.
-This indicates whether a thread is "attached" to the runtime.
+In addition to the lock icon indicating whether the GIL is acquired, each thread icon is either plugged in or unplugged from the interpreter runtime, indicating it has an attached or detached thread state.
+In the GIL-enabled build, an attached thread holds the GIL and a detached thread cannot hold the GIL.

-Python threads can either be attached or detached.
-In the GIL-enabled build, an attached thread must hold the GIL.
+In the free-threaded build there is no GIL but threads can still either have attached or detached thread states.
+As in the GIL-enabled build, only attached threads can use interpreter state but, because there is no GIL, many threads can simultaneously call into the CPython C API.

-In the free-threaded build, the picture is only a little different.
+The state of a running free-threaded application is illustrated in the diagram below.

 ![free-threaded execution diagram](assets/images/free_threaded_diagram.png){ width="600" }
 /// caption